home-assistant/home-assistant.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### {% linkable_title presence %}
 The presence constraint will constrain based on presence of device trackers.
 It takes 3 possible values:
-- `no one` - only allow callback execution when no one is home
+- `noone` - only allow callback execution when no one is home
 - `anyone` - only allow callback execution when one or more person is home
 - `everyone` - only allow callback execution when everyone is home